-Hammersmith brings more than five years of professional experience in strength and conditioning, athletic coaching and technique development to FSU.
+Hammersmith brought more than six years of professional experience in strength and conditioning, athletic coaching and technique development to FSU.
 A 2013 Findlay graduate, Hammersmith served since 2015 at Central Missouri in a graduate assistant role where he employed a wide range of strength and conditioning techniques to help support the plan and execution of athletic performance for 10 varsity sports.
 He implemented training programs, assisted in daily maintenance and duties of the varsity weight room and supported the introduction and technique of Olympic-style lifting along with other duties.

 Prior to his stint at Central Missouri, Hammersmith held an internship role as the Assistant Strength and Conditioning Coach at Bowling Green State.
 In that position, he implemented and oversaw training programs for women's tennis, women's track, women's swimming, women's golf, men's golf, softball, men's soccer, baseball and rugby.
 He also assisted with the Falcons' football squad during his tenure.